Hand picked spinach in a silver bowl.

 What is “Cut and Come Again”?

-The Cut and Come Again technique is a method primarily for harvesting leafy greens and some other crops where you cut back parts of the plant to encourage continuous growth.
+The Cut and Come Again technique is a method mainly for harvesting leafy greens and some other crops where you cut back parts of the plant to encourage continuous growth.
 By harvesting the older, outer leaves or cutting the plant back to the stem, new growth is stimulated, which lets you get more harvests over the growing season.
-This approach can be used for many different crops, including spinach, lettuce, and herbs.

 Why is Cut and Come Again so Good?